 The database covers the capsicum genus, mild and hot, domesticated and wild.
-There are gaps in our knowledge, but with your help we are adding new varieties and photographs.
-If you want to get in contact, to make suggestions or to say hello, add me to your Google+ circles.
+With new varieties appearing every week, there are gaps in our knowledge, but with your help we are adding new varieties and photographs.
+If you want to get in contact, to make suggestions or to say hello, please join us on facebook

 The image below shows the heat distribution of the five main domesticated species: Ann. = Annuum.
 Bac. = Baccatum.
 Chi. = Chinense.
 Fru. = Futescens.
 Pub. = Pubescens.